sodiboo/niri-flake/README.md

 # Usage

-First of all, add the flake to your inputs and override the `niri-src` input.
+First of all, add the flake to your inputs.
+By default, this flake provides the latest stable version of niri.
+If you would like to override this, you can run either the latest commit, or a specific version/commit by overriding the `niri-src` input.
+In all code examples below, i have included a commented line that will override it to use the latest commit on master.

-> [!important]
-> Nix will automatically pin the `niri-src` input to the latest commit at the time of updating `niri-flake`.
->
-> Updating your own flake does not affect this pin, as `niri-flake`'s lockfile is separate from your own.
-> This is undesirable.
-Niri currently has no stable releases, so you will generally want the latest commit.
->
-> As such, you should manually override it.
-This is causes the `niri-src` input to be tied to your lockfile,
-> and then you can update niri by running `nix flake update`.

 ---